Mar 05, 2026

 Legal basis for the data processing

-Legal basis for data processing may also be legal obligations, in particular accounting, tax and commercial law provisions.
+Legal basis for data processing may also be legal obligations, in particular accounting, tax, and commercial law provisions.

 Categories of personal data we process

-To ensure the conclusion of a contract, performance of the contract, and accomplish other purposes stated above, we process the following personal data:
+To ensure the conclusion of a contract, performance of the contract, and to accomplish other purposes stated above, we process the following personal data:

 Processing of contact data of distributors or affiliates is necessary to execute a contract or an order.
 If data is not provided, communication may be considerably impaired.